Medical expert of the article

 Stimulation electromyography

-The study of the conductive function of motor and sensory fibers allows to confirm the diagnosis of polyneuropathy, to determine its character (axonal, demyelinating), to identify the blocks of conduction along the nerves.
+A study of the conductive function of motor and sensory fibers allows us to confirm the diagnosis of polyneuropathy, determine its nature (axonal, demyelinating), and identify conduction blocks along the nerves.

-When revealing systemic damage to peripheral nerves, it is necessary to clarify the type of pathological process (axonal or demyelinating).
+When detecting systemic damage to peripheral nerves, it is necessary to clarify the type of pathological process (axonal or demyelinating).

 - o The main criteria of the axonal process: